How Much Water To Drink A Day For Older Adults

 How much water is enough to stay hydrated is based on a variety of factors including:

-Environment: Those who live in a temperate climate will have different fluid needs than those who live in the mountains or incredibly hot areas.
+- Environment: Those who live in a temperate climate will have different fluid needs than those who live in the mountains or incredibly hot weather/warmer temperatures.

-Diet: Those who eat high-sodium, sugar, or spicy diets will need to drink more fluids than others.
+- Diet: Those who eat high-sodium, sugar, or spicy diets will need to drink more fluids than others.
+Not to mention, those who don’t eat as many (or any) hydrating foods such as fresh or cooked fruits and vegetables, will need to drink more water.

-Health: People with certain health conditions such as diabetes will need to consume more fluids as well as those on particular medications.
+- Health: People with certain health conditions such as diabetes will need to consume more fluids as well as those on particular medications.
+Pregnant women or those breastfeeding also need more water.

 Water Intake Formula

-Note: Learn more about fluid intake calculations at this resource.
+Note: Learn more about total fluid intake calculations at this resource.

 Signs Of Proper Hydration